t2yijaeho/T2-RAQ/MSP T2 QnA.md

 >*Cause:
 *Action:

-The error is caused by missing semicolons in the three SQL statements below.
+This error is caused by missing semicolons in the three SQL statements below.
 Even if the comment content is not added, the lab is not affected

 ```